delsuc/Fourier_Transform/README.md

 This course comes from a teaching I've been doing to PhD doctorates of the IGBMC institute, where I am just starting with an empty notebook and discover python, and then FT in an interactive manner.

-*The course is based on the interactive capabilities of `ipywidgets` library, however, the graphics generated in this way do not display correctly on github*
+*The course is based on the interactive capabilities of `ipywidgets` library, however, the graphics generated in this way might not display well on github, but they work in jypyter*

 The first developped version has been created for the FT-MS school in Cabourg, France in april 2018.